Njokosi/Njokosi/README.md

 - 👋 Hi, I’m @Njokosi
 - 👀 I’m interested in Security and Software Development
-- 🌱 I’m currently learning Security andlysis with python and Desktop applications development with ElectronJS
+- 🌱 I’m currently working as Security analyst and software developer.
-- 💞️ I’m looking to collaborate on Python, Java and Javascript projects
+- 💞️ I’m looking to collaborate on Python, Java and Javascript projects.
-- 📫 How to reach me eng.njokosi@gmail.com
+- 📫 How to reach me eng.njokosi@gmail.com.

 <!---
 Njokosi/Njokosi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.